gtxaspec/wz_flash-helper/docs/README_switch_profile_openipc.md

 To get the `setup_openipc_env.sh` script work, edit the script to set your Wi-Fi name (SSID) and password, optionally set your camera's MAC address and Timezone.

 The Wi-Fi driver doesn't need to be set manually because it is automatically detected.

+**❗ WARNING:** If you forget to run this script, your camera would not be able to connect to Wi-Fi.
+In order to fix, you have to run the program again with it enabled.

 **Step 6: Edit the program configuration file**